 Sending a video through email to your newsletter subscribers

-The following data from the Email Marketing Benchmarks report backs this up.
+The following data from the Email Marketing Benchmarks report backs this up:

-This is because subscribers are more likely to watch a video than to read a long newsletter or extended article.
+Subscribers are more likely to watch a video than to read a long newsletter or extended article.

 You can embed a video or make a thumbnail/image/GIF of a video inside an email and add a link redirecting to an external site, perhaps your landing page, YouTube, or some other medium where they can watch your full video.